-The Adult Oral Health survey is the main source of information on the health of people’s teeth and mouths, and their experiences of oral health services.
+The Adult Oral Health Survey is the main source of information on the health of people’s teeth and mouths, and their experiences of dental health services.
 The survey series began in 1968 and has been carried out every ten years since.
 The Department of Health and Social Care uses the study to monitor oral health and shape dental services in England.

 Why take part?

 The survey provides high quality information on the oral health of the adult population in England.
 Information collected is used to monitor the health of adults’ teeth and mouths and will help the NHS to plan local dental services.
 Results from the latest survey will also be compared with those from previous surveys allowing changes in oral health over time to be understood.
 The survey is the main source of information for the NHS on how adult oral health and how adults’ use of dental services is changing.